vukbgit/simplex/README.md

     * intercepts every request and redirects to _index.php_
 * _index.php_:
     * requires Composer autoload
-    * requires _private/local/simplex/config/constants.php_ that imports some constants
+    * requires _private/local/simplex/config/constants.php_ that imports some constants (see file for details)
     * set up the __Error Handler__ based on the environment
     * instances a __[Dipendency Injector Container]__(https://github.com/php-fig/container) loading definitions from _private/share/vukbgit/simplex/config/di-container.php_
     * the __DI Container__ instances the __Dispatcher__ (which is another name for a [request handler](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md#21-psrhttpserverrequesthandlerinterface))